NavneetKanna/Embedded-Iris/Readme.md

 </p>

 Welcome to our course project for the Embedded Lab!
-Our goal is to improve the daily lives of people who are blind or visually impaired.
-We created a novel wearable that combines a Raspberry Pi 3, a camera, and a speaker to offer users text-to-speech functionality and real-time object identification.
+Our goal is to assist the visually imapired in their daily lives.
+We created a novel wearable that combines a Raspberry Pi 3, a camera, and a speaker to assist text-to-speech functionality and real-time object identification.

 Our device can presently recognise objects and text in real-time thanks to OCR and object detection technologies.
 Imagine using our technology to read out the names of each item you pass by as you browse a supermarket.
 Alternatively, hearing the titles of labels and signs surrounding you as you walk down a crowded street.